The Collaborative Sovereign Engagement on Climate Change is a PRI initiative enabling investors to support governments to act on climate change.

 - Systemic risks and opportunities through exposure to the global economy.

-Importantly, it is consistent with investors’ fiduciary duty to address climate-related risks and opportunities by supporting governments in meeting the commitments to the Paris Agreement objectives and ensuring a just and orderly transition to net zero.
+This engagement is consistent with investors’ fiduciary duty to address climate-related risks and opportunities by supporting governments in meeting the commitments to the Paris Agreement objectives, where applicable, and ensuring a just and orderly transition to net zero.
 This is recognised by the growing number of investors that now explicitly factor in sovereign climate performance to their investment decisions.

 Additionally, at an estimated US$60 trillion, sovereign debt accounts for a large share of global assets under management.
-It is essential that investors address climate risks associated with this asset class to achieve their net zero commitments.
+It is essential that investors consider addressing climate risks associated with this asset class to achieve their net zero commitments.

 Creating opportunities for dialogue between governments and investors enables sovereigns to articulate their approach to managing sustainability risks, investors to voice support for action, and both sides to gain a deeper and more common understanding of related risks and opportunities.
 This allows governments to more effectively create enabling economic environments for private finance through better informed decision-making on public expenditure, policy and regulation.
 In turn, such dialogue supports governments to accelerate their transition to net zero by crowding in private sector investment.

-Through collaboration and co-ordination, the initiative also aims to unify and amplify the messaging of global investor sovereign engagement.
+Through collaboration, the initiative also aims to unify and amplify the messaging of global investor sovereign engagement.

-Through mutually beneficial engagement, investors are seeking that sovereigns:
+Through mutually beneficial engagement, participating investors are supporting sovereigns to:

-- Close the gap between current action and a Paris-aligned emissions reduction trajectory;
+- Close the gap between current action and a Paris-aligned emissions reduction trajectory, where applicable;

 - Establish a detailed, credible and economy-wide net zero transition plan with supporting policy mechanisms, budget expenditure and investment structures;